Lineage Group works exclusively with business families, founders and family offices.

 Founder: From Founder reliance to structured success

-When David*, a pioneering founder in funds management and property development, began confronting health challenges, it exposed deeper business vulnerabilities.
+When a pioneering founder in the financial services sector began confronting health challenges, it exposed deeper business vulnerabilities.
 The company, though thriving, was heavily reliant on him.
 There was no formal succession plan, and governance frameworks were either weak or non-existent.
 The risk to the business, the family, and investors was clear.

 They also established an advisory board for the business and shareholder, family, and investment governance bodies for the family.
 Tax planning, capital preservation strategies, and financial models were implemented to ensure the Family Office would operate seamlessly.
 Importantly, Lineage also built long-term incentive plans (LTIPs) and led the search for an independent advisory board chair.

-With every moving part aligned — from operations to ownership — David transitioned from being the linchpin to being the legacy architect.
+With every moving part aligned — from operations to ownership — the founder transitioned from being the linchpin to being the legacy architect.
 His business is no longer just founder-led: it is structured, stable, and ready for the future.